 An essential part of scholarship is having others review and comment on your written work.
 Although you can enlist the assistance of our teaching assistant for feedback, brainstorming and assistance in refining your writing, the TA's time is greatly limited due to the number of students in the course.
 Therefore, I highly encourage you to use the University's Writing Center.
-The Writing Center works with students offering individual consulting on writing as well as workshops on writing and related issues in communication.
-Services are free to the university community.
+The Writing Center works with students offering individual consulting on writing as well as workshops on writing ANTH 265